todcan67/gna/readme.txt

 bower install
 grunt

-Copyright 2015 Nicolas Vanhoren
-Released under the terms of the MIT license.

 Simple Boostrap is bundled with:

 - Bootstrap (Copyright 2015 Twitter, released under the terms of the MIT license)